ingadhoc/sale/sale_stock_availability/README.rst

 Stock availability in sales order line
 ======================================

-* Add two groups.
-One for seeing stock on sale orders and other to see only if or not available.
+* Add a group for seeing stock on sale orders.

 Installation
 ============